Omikron BASIC 3.01 (rough english version)

 DEF SPRITE n, 0 erases the sprite (useful in the course of program)

-LINE COLOR=n to define the colour 'Hardware' of the line
+LINE COLOR=n to define the line 'Hardware' colour

-FILL COLOR=n to define the colour 'Hardware' of the filling
+FILL COLOR=n to define the filling 'Hardware' colour

-TEXT COLOR=n to define the colour 'Hardware' of the text
+TEXT COLOR=n to define the text 'Hardware' colour

 «Hardware» colors are those of Control Panel accessory CONTROL.ACC (ST):